5jt/dyalog-cookbook/manuscript/13_help.md

 ![A help page in the editor](images/13_EditMarkdown.jpg)

 This is the definition of the help page in Markdown.
-If you don't know what Markdown is please read both the Markdown article on Wikipedia [^markdown] and `Markdown2Help`'s own help file.
-The time will be a good investment in any case because these days Markdown is used pretty much everywhere.

 Notes:

 * The first line specifies a key-value-pair. "index" is the key and "This is about foo" is the value of that key.
   This is interpreted by `Markdown2Help` as an index entry.

   Note that this is not a Markdown feature but a `Markdown2Help` feature.
 * `# Foo` defines a header of level one.
 Every help page must have such a header.